MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 7. **By Peti:** Discoverable which is Layered and Uniformed together.

 ## Java Memory Model

+### Introduction:
+To run an application in an optimal way, JVM divides memory into stack and heap memory.
+Whenever we declare new variables and objects, call a new method, declare a String, or perform similar operations, JVM designates memory to these operations from either Stack Memory or Heap Space.

+### Stack memory in Java
+Stack Memory in Java is used for static memory allocation and the execution of a thread.
+It contains primitive values that are specific to a method and references to objects referred from the method that are in a heap.

+Access to this memory is in Last-In-First-Out (LIFO) order.
+Whenever we call a new method, a new block is created on top of the stack which contains values specific to that method, like primitive variables and references to objects.

+When the method finishes execution, its corresponding stack frame is flushed, the flow goes back to the calling method, and space becomes available for the next method.

+#### Key features of stack memory
+Some other features of stack memory include:
+- It grows and shrinks as new methods are called and returned, respectively.
+- Variables inside the stack exist only as long as the method that created them is running.
+- It’s automatically allocated and deallocated when the method finishes execution.
+- If this memory is full, Java throws java.lang.StackOverFlowError.
+- Access to this memory is fast when compared to heap memory.
+- This memory is thread-safe, as each thread operates in its own stack.

+### Heap space in java
+Heap space is used for the dynamic memory allocation of Java objects and JRE classes at runtime.
+New objects are always created in heap space, and the references to these objects are stored in stack memory.

+These objects have global access, and we can access them from anywhere in the application.

+We can break this memory model down into smaller parts, called generations, which are:
+- Young Generation – this is where all new objects are allocated and aged.
+A minor Garbage collection occurs when this fills up.
+- Old or Tenured Generation – this is where long surviving objects are stored.
+When objects are stored in the Young Generation, a threshold for the object’s age is set, and when that threshold is reached, the object is moved to the old generation.
+- Permanent Generation – this consists of JVM metadata for the runtime classes and application methods

+#### Key features of java heap memory
+Some other features of heap space include:

+- It’s accessed via complex memory management techniques that include the Young Generation, Old or Tenured Generation, and Permanent Generation.
+- If heap space is full, Java throws java.lang.OutOfMemoryError.
+- Access to this memory is comparatively slower than stack memory
+- This memory, in contrast to stack, isn’t automatically deallocated.
+It needs Garbage Collector to free up unused objects so as to keep the efficiency of the memory usage.
+- Unlike stack, a heap isn’t threadsafe and needs to be guarded by properly synchronizing the code.

 Short introduction of what is Java stack and heap memory.